 And… now let’s tall about the way it looks. 🙂 The awesome dial is blue, with a sun burst effect, metallic and reflects the light in various ways, making it sparkle to life in direct sun light.
 In the shade it becomes darker and sometimes even close to black.
 The hour markers are applied and have orange accents.
 The hands are orange too, for perfect complementary color contrast (blue – orange).
 On the outer part of the dial is the white Tachymeter scale.

-Beautiful watch, wonderful movement.
+No matter what your choice is, there is no doubt in my mind that it is a beautiful watch with a wonderful movement.
 Great to have, look at and a joy to wear.

 Read more about Citizen chronographs on the dedicated page HERE.